Cognigy/Documentation/docs/en/docs/ai/nlu/nlu-overview/yes-no-intents.md

 1. To see the project's configured locales, click **Manage > Localization**.
 2. Select a locale and click ![ellipsis](../images/icons/vertical-ellipsis.svg), then **Edit Yes/No Intents**.
 3. In the **Edit Yes/No Intents** pane, you can configure Intents for the current locale:
       - **Yes Intent** — by default, the setting is toggled on.
-When the setting is toggled off, the Intent does not include in the building model process.
+When the setting is toggled off, the Intent is excluded from the build.
       - **No Intent** — by default, the setting is toggled on.
-When the setting is toggled off, the Intent does not include in the building model process.
+When the setting is toggled off, the Intent is excluded from the build.
       - **Reject Intent** — by default, the setting is toggled on.
 You need to add examples manually.
-When the setting is toggled off, the Intent does not include in the building model process.
+When the setting is toggled off, the Intent is excluded from the build.
 4. Additionally, for Yes and No Intents, you can add [rules](rule-intents.md).
 These rules improve the accuracy of the virtual agents's responses, ensuring that users receive the correct information or assistance they need.
 5. Click **Save & Build** to build a model.
-The Yes/No models always build when you edit and save settings.
+The Yes/No model is always built when you edit and save settings.

 ## Use Yes/No Intents for Specific or All Flows